Ukrainian Premier League Under-21 and Under-19

 The Ukrainian Premier League youth competitions is a complex of youth competitions within the Ukrainian Premier League and is part of youth competitions in Ukraine.
 The events include championship among two age categories under 19 and under 21 years old.

+Following the 2020–21 season, competitions among under-21 teams were discontinued.

 History

 First steps

 Soon after establishing the Professional Football League of Ukraine (PFL) in 1996, a discussion arose about developing younger generation of football players.
 In 1998 in Ukraine started competition of academies of football clubs which participate in competitions of PFL (Higher, First and Second leagues).
 In 2001 there was established a separate organization, Ukrainian Youth Football League (Дитячо-юнацька футбольна ліга України), that took over administration of youth competitions.
 Originally, competitions were conducted in four age groups between 14 and 17.
 In 2002 in coordination with the PFL there was introduced competition among youth under 19 years of age.

 Ukrainian Youth Football League championship among junior teams (Unofficial competitions)

 Reserves competitions

 In 2004 the PFL introduced competition among the Vyshcha Liha (Higher League) clubs' double teams (reserve teams).
 The reason for introduction of the Vyshcha Liha competitions among doubles was partly connected with necessity to free the PFL lower league competitions from the Higher League clubs' second teams.
 With introduction of the double competitions in 2004, professional clubs started to remove their second teams from the 2004-05 Ukrainian Second League and even more in the following season.
 The age restriction for the Vyshcha Liha double teams at first was conditional.
 In 2006 the PFL discontinued joint youth competition among under-19 teams conducted along with the Youth Football League.